lwjohnst86/tagDiabetes/doc/manuscript.md

 limitation is that the initial models analyzed through PLS and the final computed scores are not able to control for potential confounders and other effect modifiers.
-Likewise, PLS is not able to handle longitudinal data so only the baseline visit was used in the PLS analysis, though we analyze the extracted scores using the GEE modeling to overcome this limitation.
-In light of these limitations, we still observe concordant results between the PLS and GEE analyses.
+Likewise, PLS is not able to handle longitudinal data so only the baseline visit was used in the PLS analysis, although we analyzed the extracted scores using the GEE modeling to overcome this limitation and observed concordant results between the PLS and GEE analyses.

-Even with these limitations, our study has several notable strengths, including the longitudinal design and the rigorous statistical techniques and methods applied in analyzing the data.
-These statistical techniques take advantage of the longitudinal data to allow appropriate investigation of temporal relationships and are able to handle the multivariate nature of the data.
-Lastly, our cohort contains highly detailed and comprehensive variable measurements at each collection visit, as well as having both concentration and mol% data for the fatty acids.
+Our study has several notable strengths, including the longitudinal design and the use of advanced statistical techniques for data analysis.
+These statistical techniques take advantage of the longitudinal data to allow appropriate investigation of temporal relationships and are able to handle the multidimensional nature of the data.
+Lastly, our cohort contains highly detailed and comprehensive variable measurements for the fatty acids and outcomes, of which were collected at each visit.

 ## Final conclusion

-In conclusion, we found that a TAGFA composition indicative of higher DNL (containing higher 14:0, 14:1n-7, 16:0, and 16:1n-7) associated strongly with lower insulin sensitivity and moderately with lower beta-cell function.
+In conclusion, we found that a TAGFA composition indicative of higher DNL (containing higher 14:0, 14:1n-7, 16:0, and 16:1n-7) associated strongly with lower insulin sensitivity and (more moderately) with lower beta-cell function.
 The fatty acids that clustered together represent fatty acids created from DNL, which is characteristic of higher simple carbohydrate (e.g. added sugar) intake.
 Our results, which are congruent with current evidence, suggest that higher DNL,